Portfolio - Bree Zhang

 Snapshots in Time

 The world as I see it is composed of snapshots of meaningful places, objects, and people that have emotional significance to me, no matter if they are happy, funny, sad, or tragic.
 I capture these moments in memory so that I can keep them with me forever, etch them forever in the molecular gaps between the threading of my canvas or paper.
-Even if many years have passed, I can reflect, learn, and grow stronger from these irreplaceable experiences.
 Without them, I wouldn't be Bree Zhang.

 A collection of four works made in conjunction with a guzheng song I composed for my grandma.
 Each piece shows treasured moments with my grandmother that I hold dearest in my heart: feeding fish above a pond in my hometown, blowing candles during my birthday, simply laughing together, and most importantly—reuniting with her after 7 years of separation.
 Click here for the song and a more detailed description of my relationship with my grandmother.